hericiumvevo/hericiumvevo/README.md

 JK, I made some cool mockups for [Crystal Linux](https://getcryst.al) available to view [here](https://github.com/crystal-linux/demos-mockups).

-I also manage Crystal's social media and keep take care of it's branding so that could count as a skill maybe.
+I also manage Crystal's and Shards' social media and keep take care of it's branding so that could count as a skill maybe.